johnston9/MS3-Shot-Caller/README.md

 The business goals are to establish the app as a reputable and reliable tool that facilitates film production.
-It provides a communication platform for all areas of film production allowing messages, ideas and images to be sent through each department channel.
-A future goal would be the development of of collaboratative areas for storyboarding, shotlist imaging pre-visualization.
+It provides a communication platform for all areas of film production allowing messages and images to be sent through each department channel.
+A future goal would be the inclusion of collaboratative areas, and storyboard and shot list imaging pre-visualization tools.

 For the user the goal of the app is to enhance and facilitate film production.
-It will allow a simple and enjoyable means on departmental and inter-departmental communication.
+It will allow a simple reliable means of departmental and inter-departmental communication.
 It is streamlined for the exchange of messages by specific areas.
-It will allow the user the means to instantaniously both share and recieve ideas and all work related developements as they happen.
+It will allow the user to instantaniously share and receive ideas on all production related developments as they happen.

 ### Strategy Plane

 The aim of the site is to create an app that facilitates film production and is on a par with the latest trends in digital communication media.
 It aims to be enjoyable and simple to use and become a “go to” tool in film production.
 The site is designed to give the user, here being specifically the film production team, the necessary tools to communicate their ideas during production collaboration.

-Clearly separating the production process by department is key to the site’s simplicity and reliability of use where the user can fulfill their needs to find and post communications and images.
+Clearly separating the production process by department is key to the site’s simplicity and reliability of use where the user can fulfil their needs to find and post communications and images.
 The owners of the site, here being the production team, have overall control over the site and the necessary tools, unique only to those given admin access, to update the script and the shot list and add and delete image in the image bank.
 Security is a big factor in the site and only those give a key can register, the password functionality is secured through Werkzeug and the admin access id check both in the front and backend.

 ### Scope Plane

-The features included in the app at present reflect choices made around what is absolutely necessary for the app to deliver it’s basic marketed functionality, which proposed features are buildable and what features are necessary to make the app sellable.
+The features included in the app at present reflect choices made around the following reflections.
+What is absolutely necessary for the app to deliver it’s basic marketed functionality?
+Which proposed features are buildable?
+What features are necessary to make the app sellable?
 The buildable aspect was vital for the scope of the app and several more advance features, like a communal workspace and storyboarding facilities were repositioned as future features.

 [Back to Table of Content](#table-of-content)